lovecode1/Meta-Quest-3-with-X-Plane-12--Main/README.md

     Click Allow to grant access to your data.
     Select Always allow from this computer to make future connections easier.

+# What type of USB cable is recommended?
+I'm using (this cable)[https://www.amazon.com/dp/B0DSFHHP98], but any high-speed USB cable should work.
+High-quality USB cables include an internal chip that defines their supported speed and power ratings.
+For the best performance, I recommend using a 20 Gbps USB cable.

 # How to run
 1. Install the apk on your Meta Quest 3 (It should also work on Quest 3s but I didn't yet test).
 2. Make sure the app runs sucessfully on your VR.